elixir-cldr/cldr/DEVELOPMENT.md

 mix cldr.consolidate
 ```

 3. Then regenerate the `language_tags.ebin` file by executing the following.
-This task will run with to ensure all available locales are generated.
 ```bash
 mix cldr.generate_language_tags
 ```